 The publication claims that the England international has even gone so far as to select his squad number and wants to have the number 10 shirt, currently worn by ex-Spurs midfielder Luka Modric.

-Meanwhile, Spurs have been linked with offering Kane improved terms worth £200,000 a week but the player himself has since denied that any contract talks have taken place.
+Meanwhile, Spurs have been linked with offering Kane improved terms worth £200,000 a week, although the player himself has since denied that any contract talks have taken place.